 Pottery in Nelson is a planned series of small spotlight exhibitions on Nelson’s thriving potters and ceramicists.

 The 1970s was a flourishing time for art and culture in New Zealand.
 With its wonderful scenery, agreeable climate and access to raw materials, Nelson was a magnet for those who dreamt of making their living through clay.
-It was into this fertile environment that American Steve Fullmer arrived in 1976, establishing a workshop in rural Mahana in 1976 with his partner, Robin.
+It was into this fertile environment that American Steve Fullmer arrived in 1976, establishing a workshop in rural Mahana with his partner, Robin.
 He built Nelson’s first wood-fired kiln and produced planters and domesticware.
 While visiting his family, Steve was drawn to the desert pueblo pottery of the Southwest and the abstract work of contemporary American potters.
 These were to remain important influences on him.

 Raised in Southern California, Steve always had a creative streak and liked nothing better than to work with his hands.
 He studied pottery and drawing in the 1970s alongside working as an instrument maker for the company National Steel Guitars.